LucasDelfino92/morrowindsharp/audio.md

 - [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068) by Half11: outdoor banners now play sound alongside their animations.
 During clear weather types the unused flag.wav sound file is used (it fits this weather type better compared to the standard flag2.wav).
 For stormy weather types the script uses the regular flag2.wav sound file.
 - [**Shut the Fuck up Cliff Racers**](https://www.nexusmods.com/morrowind/mods/46588) by Merlord: drastically reduces the frequency of idle Cliff Racer screeches, by editing the kf file of the cliff racer mesh.
 - [**Silent Assassins**](https://www.nexusmods.com/morrowind/mods/44371) by R-Zero: Assassin class NPCs will be 10 times less likely to grunt or taunt you in combat, living up to their reputation of being deadly silent killers.
-- [**Sound Spell Sound Effect**](https://www.nexusmods.com/morrowind/mods/43300) by R-Zero: the player will hear an actual noise when he's under the effects of the Sound magic.
-Its volume depends on the total magnitude of the effect.
 - [**Sounds of Souls**](https://www.nexusmods.com/morrowind/mods/45657?) by NullCascade: soul gems in the world, in the player's inventory, and that the player interacts with will play sounds, corresponding to the creature trapped inside of it.
 - [**Store Entrance Chimes**](https://www.nexusmods.com/morrowind/mods/44586) by R-Zero: adds entrance bell chimes with sound effects to imperial town tradehouses and taverns.
 - [**Tunnel Cough**](https://www.nexusmods.com/morrowind/mods/47603) by R-Zero: makes Miner class NPCs cough.